wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

 -   Technical Requirements

-    -   Drupal 9/10 with Drupal front-end
+    -   (if Drupal) Drupal 9/10 with Drupal front-end

     -   All traffic over SSL